-- i.
-The characteristics of the orders makes them suitable for aggregation; - ii.
-HSBC determines that any such aggregation will not result in any disadvantage to a particular Client; and - iii.
-In compliance with HSBC' allocation procedures (as may be applicable).
+- i) The characteristics of the orders makes them suitable for aggregation; - ii) HSBC determines that any such aggregation will not result in any disadvantage to a particular Client; and - iii) In compliance with HSBC' allocation procedures (as may be applicable).

 To avoid concentration of risk in external entities, exposure limits by counterparties were defined and are monitored prior to any trade.

 The trader best price selection is potentially limited then by exposure threshold defined by credit risk function.
-These limits apply as well to intra-group trades.

-Summary of the analysis and conclusion drawn from HSBC Private Bank (Luxembourg) S.A. detailed monitoring of the quality of execution obtained in 2017.
+Report is a summary of the analysis and conclusion drawn from HSBC Private Bank's (Luxembourg) SA detailed monitoring of the quality of execution obtained on the execution venues where all client orders were executed in 2019.

-Class of Instrument: Exchange Traded Products
+Class of Instrument: Exchange Traded Products - BANK 5-6 BY DEFAULT